 Swaziland is a landlocked nation almost entirely contained within the northeast corner of South Africa.
 The country faces numerous challenges including poverty, chronic food insecurity, HIV/AIDS and a climate that is often unpredictable.

-More than 30 percent of Swaziland’s children suffer from stunted growth as a result of malnutrition.
+One in four of Swaziland’s children suffer from stunted growth as a result of malnutrition.
 Research has shown that this has an adverse effect on the child’s educational development, ultimately affecting the country’s economic growth.

 At the World Food Programme, we have several projects underway in Swaziland to help vulnerable people and those most at risk of food insecurity.
 Keep reading to find out more about what the issues are and how we’re helping.